Hebrew College Centennial

-Hebrew College is excited to begin celebrating our 100th year in fall 2021 around the theme “Remember.
+Hebrew College began celebrating our 100th year in fall 2021 around the theme “Remember.
 Renew.
 Reimagine.”
-Throughout the year, we invite you to visit this page often to learn about special events, join our Centennial Lecture Series; read our new historical centennial book Hiddushim; listen to our Centennial season of our Speaking Torah Podcast; read stories; view historical photos, and learn about Hebrew College’s exciting next chapter on a new shared campus in Newton, Mass.
+Throughout the year, we invited you to attend special events—including our Spring Centennial Celebration on June 2— and a Centennial Lecture Series; read a new historical centennial book Hiddushim; listen to our Centennial season of our Speaking Torah Podcast; read stories; view historical photos, and learn about Hebrew College’s exciting next chapter on a new shared campus in Newton, Mass.

 We hope you’ll plan to join us for our year-long centennial events, including our exciting plans for Hebrew College’s next chapter on our new shared campus in Newton (pictured above).
 Please bookmark and visit our events page for the most up-to-date information on centennial events throughout the academic year.
 A few highlights include:

 - “Seeing Torah” Fall Art Exhibit & Gallery Talks (Sept.
 12, 2021 – Jan.
 31, 2022)

 - Centennial Speakers Series (Oct.
 21 – May 19, 2022)

 - Prozdor Virtual Alumni Reunion (Dec.
 2, 2021)